Amitābha: In the Sukhāvatīvyūha Sūtras

 The most influential Amitābha focused Mahayana sutras are two sutras known by the Sanskrit title Sukhāvatī-vyūha (Blissful Array, or the Array of Sukhāvatī).
 These two are the Short Sukhāvatīvyūha Sūtra (also known as the Amitābha Sutra) and the Larger Sukhāvatīvyūha Sūtra (also known as the Sutra of Infinite Life).
 These sutras are the main Indian Mahayana sources for the teachings on Amitābha and his pure land.
 In these sutras, Amitābha is a transcendent and immortal Buddha who resides in a pure buddhafield that he created.
 This pure land is located billions of worlds away in the western direction and all beings can attain rebirth there, where they can swiftly become Buddhas themselves.

 According to the Sūtra of Limitless Life, eons ago, Amitābha was a bodhisattva monk named Dharmākara.
 In some versions of the sūtra, Dharmākara is described as a former king who, having come into contact with Buddhist teachings through the buddha Lokeśvararāja, renounced his throne and became a monk.
 For five eons (kalpas), Dharmākara contemplated all the qualities of all the pure buddhafields (realms created by a Buddha existing outside of ordinary reality) throughout the cosmos.
 He then resolved to become a Buddha and to create the best of all pure buddha-fields possessed of many supreme qualities.

 The sutra then recounts how Dharmākara made a series of bodhisattva vows (praṇidhāna), pledging that unless these vows were fulfilled, he would not attain Buddhahood.
 Different versions of the text list varying numbers of these vows (the most common sutra contains forty eight vows), which serves as the foundation for Pure Land doctrine.
 These solemn resolutions set out the type of pure land Dharmākara aspired to create, the conditions under which beings might be born into that world, and what kind of beings they would be.
 After many eons of bodhisattva practice, Dharmākara became Amitābha Buddha (his enlightenment having occurred ten kalpas ago).
 Since he now presides over the Pure Land of Sukhāvatī ("Utmost Bliss") in the western direction, it is understood that his vows were indeed fulfilled.

-Among these "past vows", Dharmākara ensured that all beings born in his land would never fall into lower realms, and would possess golden divine bodies with many superpowers.
+Among these "past vows", Dharmākara promised that all beings born in his land would never fall into lower realms, and would possess golden divine bodies with many superpowers.
 He also vowed that they would be firmly established on the path to Buddhahood and could enjoy profound peace, happiness and an unlimited lifespan there.
-Amitābha’s name would be glorified by countless Buddhas, and those who sincerely place their trust in him and wish to be reborn in his Pure Land can attain birth there.